-Background
+Background:

-The Blue Ribbon Transit Recovery Task Force recommended a regionally harmonized mapping and wayfinding system as a key action item in the Task Force's Transformation Action Plan.
-The goal of the RMWP is to retain existing and attract new transit riders by developing and deploying standardized wayfinding, maps, and other transit information in all Bay Area transit environments.
-MTC has achieved several project milestones in the past two years:
+The Blue Ribbon Transit Recovery Task Force recommended a regionally-harmonized mapping and wayfinding system as a key action item in the Task Force's Transformation Action Plan.
+The Regional Mapping and Wayfinding Project (RMWP) is developing consistent, intuitive, and recognizable signs and maps for all transit services throughout the Bay Area so the general public can easily navigate the regional transit network.
+Staff has achieved several project milestones in the last two years: